Newton Township, Buchanan County, Iowa

-Newton Township is one of sixteen townships in Buchanan County, Iowa, USA.
-As of the 2000 census, its population was 423.
+Newton Township is one of sixteen townships in Buchanan County, Iowa, United States.
+As of the 2020 census, its population was 353.

 Geography

 Newton Township covers an area of 36.33 sqmi and contains no incorporated settlements.
 The unincorporated community of Monti is in the northern portion of the township.
 Other settlements in the township from the late 19th and early 20th centuries are abandoned.
 According to the USGS, Newton Township contains three cemeteries: Circle Grove, Saint Patrick's and Upper Spring Grove.
 Circle Grove Cemetery, established 1858, is maintained by the Circle Grove Cemetery Association.
 Upper Spring Grove Cemetery, established 1855, is classified as a Pioneer Cemetery with maintenance under the direction of the Newton Township trustees.